-Robert Carr Research Award and Memorial Lecture
+Robert Carr Research Award and Memorial Lecture-archive

 Established in 2014, The Robert Carr Research Award recognizes a research project conducted by a community-academic partnership that has led to evidence-based programs and/or influenced policies in the field of HIV to guide a human rights-based response.